Nextiva / Blog / Business Communication

 6. Use data and technology to reduce stress

-Stress is a big factor impacting call center agent turnover, but it’s not always caused by difficult customers.
+Stress is a big factor impacting call center representative turnover, but it’s not always caused by difficult customers.
 Call complexity, confusing processes, and a lack of support also contribute to unsustainable stress levels.

 Use call center data to identify pain points, streamline workflows, and simplify processes.
 Real-time performance metrics, such as first-call resolution rates, average handle times, and customer satisfaction scores (CSAT) are great tools for contact center managers to identify and address issues before they lead to agent burnout and turnover.